adamcrussell/bbedit-prolog-clm/README.md

 This is a [BBEdit](http://www.barebones.com/products/bbedit) [Codeless Language Module](http://www.barebones.com/support/develop/clm.html) for [GNU Prolog](http://www.gprolog.org).

-- Syntax highlighting for common predicates, single- and double-quoted strings, and single- and multi-line comments
+- Syntax highlighting for all predicates (as of GNU Prolog 1.5.0), single- and double-quoted strings, and single- and multi-line comments

 - Rules identified as functions for code folding and inclusion in the function pop-up of the navigation bar